 An aromatic red wine, the Terrazas Reserva Cabernet Sauvignon is noted for its vanilla and cacao flavors.
 On the nose this will be spicy and smoky with aromas of cassis, blueberries, and pepper.
 On the palate this Cabernet Sauvignon is integrated and complex with pleasant tannins and a persistent finish.
 If you want to pair this wine with food, we recommend trying it with Roast Duck or Grilled Vegetables.

-So whether you're looking for an everyday red wine or a unique tropical white wine, Terrazas has something for you.
-Order your bottles today and experience what these high altitude new world wines have to offer.
+So whether you're looking for an everyday red wine or a unique tropical white wine, Terrazas de los Andes has something for you.
+Order and avail your bottles today starting from ₱850 or Buy two (2) of the Terrazas Reserva Malbec 2019 and you can enjoy a complimentary Picanha Steak e-voucher.